 Important information about Chinese and Russian visas

-IMPORTANT!
-Your compliance with the Chinese visa-free policy requirements is NOT a 100% guarantee that you will be allowed in to China.
-We know some (rare) cases when people failed to obtain the visa exemption upon arrival in Beijing and were even denied boarding to Beijing in the departure airport.
-Chinese authorities never give any official explanation why a specific person was denied to entry China on visa exemption.
-However, it appears that the absolute majority of those who were denied entry had Turkish entry/exit stamps in the passport.
-Entry/exit stamps from other countries in the region, like Iran, Azerbaidzhan, Pakistan, Saudi Arabia etc may also cause problems.
+IMPORTANT NOTICE: compliance with the Chinese visa-free policy requirements does NOT guarantee 100% entry into China.
+There have been some rare cases where individuals failed to obtain visa exemption upon arrival in Beijing and were even denied boarding to Beijing at the departure airport.
+Chinese authorities do not provide official explanations for specific entry denials under visa exemption.
+However, it appears that individuals with Turkish entry/exit stamps in their passports faced entry issues.
+Entry/exit stamps from other countries in the region, such as Iran, Azerbaijan, Pakistan, Saudi Arabia, etc., might also cause problems.

 TRAVEL VIA RUSSIA ON THE WAY TO THE DPRK, TURKMENISTAN ETC

-The eVisa will allow a maximum stay of 16 days in Russia within a 30-day period from the date of issue, and is available for tourism, business and humanitarian travel.
-Passport copies, application form, and other documents required for the visa are submitted online.
-The maximum processing time for the eVisa is 4 days.
-Eligible travelers can submit the application between 20 days up to 4 days prior to the intended entry date.
-Note that each eVisa is valid for 1 entry only and if you need to enter Russia 2 times within 30 days you have to apply for two eVisas at the same time.
+Starting from August 1st, 2023, citizens of 55 countries can easily obtain an eVisa for Russia, allowing short-term stays, by applying ONLINE within minutes.
+The eVisa permits a maximum stay of 16 days in Russia within a 30-day period from the date of issue.
+It grants entry for private or business visits, tourism, as well as participation in scientific, cultural, socio-political, economic, and sporting events.
+No invitation or hotel booking voucher is required.
+The eVisa processing time is a maximum of 4 days.
+Eligible travelers can submit their applications between 20 to 4 days prior to the intended entry date.
+Please note that each eVisa is valid for a single entry.
+If you need to enter Russia twice within 30 days, you must apply for two separate eVisas simultaneously.

 IMPORTANT: Remember, neither an e-visa nor a paper visa guarantees entry into the Russian Federation.
 The decision on admission to the country is made at the port of entry.